Click 3D map to enlarge, click again to zoom

 More ridge walking through bush, via Butcher Knob, ending with a strenuous climb up the clear tops of Pukematawai (1432m).
 Then you turn north-west down the Northern Crossing Track over open tops to a fork.
 Keep left and it is less than a kilometre through bush to Te Matawai Hut.

-So you save time and effort with the Gable End route, but a more radical shortcut again would be to take the right track at the fork mentioned above just before Te Matawai Hut down to Mangahao Flats Hut and the Mangahao River, with its No. 1 and 2 reservoirs.
+You may save time and effort with the Gable End route (at least when you could go down the Ōhau River at its end) compared with going via Waiopehu Hut, but a more radical shortcut again would be to take the right track at the fork mentioned above just before Te Matawai Hut down to Mangahao Flats Hut and the Mangahao River, with its No. 1 and 2 reservoirs.
 That will mean a longer day if you are coming from Nichols Hut, but you could stay at Te Matawhai and back-track a bit the next day.
 There will also be a fair bit of road walking down here (although compare that against the road walking of Poads and Gladstone roads), and you may be able to cut across before the second reservoir to join up with the Makahika–Mangahao Track.
 This may involve bush bashing, as there is no track.
 And finally, you will potentially miss out on the pleasures of Makahika Camp.

-• Makahika Outdoor Pursuits Centre – 865 Gladstone Rd. this offers residential outdoors courses for school kids, confidence building for the at-risk unemployed, and leadership courses for managers.
-Sally and John Duxfield who run it are also generous and welcoming towards TA hikers, and can provide a bed in their Little Black Hut (one night only), or non-bookable cabins at $30/night (single occupancy, $20 shared), when they are not full (the courses are mostly on weekdays, so weekends are more likely to be empty).
-If these are full, there is still space on their large grounds to put up your tent ($15).
-Showers, washing facilities, cold beer, advice on the trail, loan of PLBs, and even a dinner with the couple may all be on offer.
-They will hold bounce boxes at no charge.
-They may take you to Levin IF they happen to be going.
+- Makahika Outdoor Pursuits Centre – 865 Gladstone Rd.
+This offers residential outdoors courses for school kids, confidence building for the at-risk unemployed, and leadership courses for managers but the camp itself is not a public space, nor open to TA hikers to wander around in.
+However, Sally and John Duxfield who run it are also generous and welcoming towards TA hikers, and can provide a camping site, shower, toilet, outdoor kitchen and a power supply for charging devices (no wifi here, but mobile reception exists).
+To find the TA camping spot, go right, after you enter the double gates, and find the space outside the little black shed and white marquee.
+The owners can hold bounce boxes for you at no charge.
+They may be able to take you to Levin for resupply but ONLY IF they happen to be going.
 Alternatively, Levin Taxis (06 368 4179) charge $45 one way for a van, regardless of the number of people.
-A koha (donation) is appropriate and appreciated for the hut, tent site, showers, or many of the other things the couple may offer.
+Or you can do an online shop with New World and get the food delivered but you need to book this in 3 to 5 days before you arrive (delivery address is Top House, 865 Gladstone Road, Levin 5571).
+Avoid the Woolworths service.
+Cost to stay is $15 per person per night and you can pay with cash into a box in the little black hut (whare).
+Pre-paying electronically in advance is possible too – bring a receipt with you.
 This is used to support Sally and John’s youth justice programmes.
 Please don’t abuse the pair’s hospitality: remember that their home is not a hotel; and don’t help yourself to food or other supplies in the camp kitchen.
-06 367 8438, 021 725 593 or email director@makahika.co.nz (Checked Oct 2022)
+06 367 8438, 021 725 593 (text, don’t leave phone message) or email director@makahika.co.nz (Checked Oct 2022)